 Can I be paid for work experience?

-If you’re on the Tier 4 student visa, you can work a maximum of 20 paid or unpaid hours per week.
-But if you’re in a work placement as part of a university course, this is separate from “paid or unpaid employment” so you can do both at the same time.
-If in doubt, check your university’s careers page or the comprehensive guide on the UK Government website.
+If you’re on a student visa, you can work a maximum of 20 paid or unpaid hours per week during term time.
+But if you’re in a work placement as part of a university course, those rules don’t apply and you can do both placements at the same time.
+If in doubt, check your university’s careers page.

 How to find work experience opportunities

 There are lots of different ways international students can find and apply for work experience opportunities in the UK.